 It is the Company's policy to mitigate credit risk in its financial assets by maintaining a well-diversified portfolio that limits the amount of exposure as to maturity and investment type.
-The weighted average maturity of the Company's available-for-sale securities as of June 30, 2019 and December 31, 2018 was approximately two months.
+The weighted average maturity of the Company's available-for-sale securities as of September 30, 2019 and December 31, 2018 was approximately one and two months, respectively.